remix-run/remix/docs/future/vite.md

 - import dashboardStyles from "./dashboard.css";
 - import sharedStyles from "./shared.css";

-+ // NOTE: The import order has been updated
++ // NOTE: The import order of these
++ // side-effect imports has been updated
 + // to match the original `links` function.
 + import "./shared.css";
 + import "./dashboard.css";